 Imuran appears to be well absorbed from the upper gastro-intestinal tract.

 Studies in mice with [35S]-azathioprine showed no unusually large concentration in any particular tissue, and there was very little [35S]-label found in brain.

 Plasma levels of azathioprine and 6-MP do not correlate well with the therapeutic efficacy or toxicity of Imuran.

 Azathioprine is principally excreted as 6-thiouric uric acid in the urine.
 1-methyl-4-nitro-5-thioimidazole has also been detected in urine as a minor excretory product.
-This would indicate that, rather than azathioprine being exclusive cleaved by nucleophilic attack at the 5-position of the nitroimidazole ring to generate 6-MP and 1-methyl-4-nitro-5-(S-glutathionyl)imidazole.
-A small proportion of the drug may be cleaved between the sulphur-atom and the purine ring.
+This would indicate that, rather than azathioprine being exclusive cleaved by nucleophilic attack at the 5-position of the nitroimidazole ring to generate 6-mercaptopurine and 1-methyl-4-nitro-5-(S-glutathionyl)imidazole.
+A small proportion of the drug may be cleaved between the S atom and the purine ring.
 Only a small amount of the dose of azathioprine administered is excreted unmetabolised in the urine.